 CERS is a sociological research centre devoted to the study of two important issues: how social values are formed and how collective feelings take shape.

-The goal of the Center for Intercultural Management is to deepen the understanding of intercultural and diversity-related issues in organisations and to translate the latest scientific insights into practice.
+The goal of the Excellence Centre for Intercultural Management, Diversity and Inclusion is to deepen the understanding of intercultural management, diversity, and inclusion-related issues in organisations and to translate the latest scientific insights into practice.

 Research Centre - ECDC